LilConsul/tinycompiled/README.md

 #### 2. **Real-Time Interactive Visualization**

 **Most Educational Compilers:**
-- Batch processing: compile → see output
+- Batch processing: compile and view the output
 - No intermediate step visualization
 - Difficult to understand the compilation process

 **TinyCompiled:**
 - **Unique feature**: Side-by-side TUI showing source and NASM assembly simultaneously
 - Instant visual feedback as you type (Ctrl+R to recompile)
-- Color-coded diff-style interface for easy comparison
 - See exactly how each instruction translates in real-time
 - Makes the "invisible" compilation process visible and tangible